jonathanlocke/jonathanlocke.github.io/index.md

 <img src="https://www.kivakit.org/images/horizontal-line-128.png" srcset="https://www.kivakit.org/images/horizontal-line-128-2x.png 2x" />

 *But how does the mirror method figure out how and where to implement these methods?*.

-All mirror methods follow these two (possibly self-evident) rules:
+All mirror methods follow these rules:

 1. The mirror method has to have the same return value
 2. The implementation of a mirror method has to call the method being mirrored